Skip to main content

 Fly.io has a "pay as you go" plan for new users with no monthly fee, with actual usage billed monthly.
 Paid plans start at $5/month and include a limited amount of free compute.
 See Pricing Details for more information.

 To begin, you’ll need to sign up for an account.
-Go to fly.io and click “Get Started,” then fill in the form.
-Note that Fly requires that credit card details for sign up.
+Go to Fly.io and click “Get Started,” then fill in the form.
+Note that Fly requires you to provide credit card details for sign up.
 See their docs on how they use credit cards for more information.

 Accessing the fly command line tool